Counseling Degrees & Licenses in Tennessee

 Behavior analyst licenses issued in Tennessee are valid for two years.
 Renewals cost $300 for full analyst licenses and $200 for assistant licenses.

-Renewal applications must be accompanied with proof of current BACB certification and proof of completing three continuing education hours on cultural diversity
+Renewal applications must be accompanied by proof of current BACB certification and proof of completing three continuing education hours on cultural diversity

 Marriage and Family Therapy Licenses in Tennessee